publicarray/z-nettool/README.md

 # Network Diagnostic Tool

-I work at an MSP, and we often deal with poorly labelled cables and limited documentation.
-A common question during troubleshooting is: which switch and port is this computer connected to?
-Is the link negotiating at Gigabit, or has it fallen back to Fast Ethernet (100 Mbps) or even 10 Mbps due to a bad cable or port?

-To make basic network troubleshooting faster, I built a small cross-platform tool that bundles common checks in one place.
+When cables aren’t labeled and documentation is missing, simple network troubleshooting can take far longer than it should.
+Questions like “Which switch and port am I connected to?” or “Why is this link stuck at 100 Mbps?” come up all the time.

+This cross-platform tool brings together common network checks in one place to help you diagnose issues faster from the client's point of view, no need to log into every switch.

 ### Download the Latest Release